KrisFlyer Singapore Airlines

 • Boeing 777-300ER (4-class)

-Other aircraft types, like the Airbus A350 Medium Haul, don’t feature a Premium Economy Class cabin, while the airline’s Airbus A380s do not operate any shorter flights where the Premium Economy Class cabin is not sold as such.
+Other aircraft types, like the Airbus A350 Medium Haul and Boeing 787-10, don’t feature a Premium Economy Class cabin, while the airline’s Airbus A380s do not operate any shorter flights where the Premium Economy Class cabin is not sold as such.

 ADVERTISEMENT

-Here’s how the Premium Economy seat maps look on these two aircraft.
+Here’s how the Premium Economy Class seat maps look on these two aircraft.

-While there is no priority service on the ground, enhanced miles earning or upgraded F&B on board when sitting in this cabin on these short flights, here’s what SIA’s Premium Economy seat offers:
+While there is no priority service on the ground, enhanced miles earning or upgraded F&B on board when sitting in this cabin on these short flights (see the latest PY improvements for long-haul flights here), this is what SIA’s Premium Economy seat does offer in terms of hard product:

 • 38″ seat pitch (6″ more than Economy Class)